tomicmilica95/greenstate/README.md

 In both terminals, run:
 npm install

-Set .env file with your credential of database I use postgre DB
+Set .env file with your credential of database I use postgre db

 Start the Application: